TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/AddLanguages.rst

     The locale to use for this language (Is set during frontend rendering for example) See `locale identifiers <https://gist.github.com/jasef/337431c43c3addb2cbd5eb215b376179>`__.
     That locale needs to be installed on the server.
 In a Linux environment, you can see installed locales with `locale -a`.
+    You can set multiple fallback locales as a comma-separated list.
+TYPO3 will then iterate through the locales from left to right until it finds a locale, that is installed on     the server.

 :aspect:`Example`
     `en_UK`